 At times, weather conditions in the Johnstown area may warrant the delay of classes or closure of the School of Nursing.
 In the event of an emergency situation, the Director, School of Nursing, will make a determination of School closure or individual class cancellation.
+Students will be notified through the SONAH Alert application( Remind)

 The School utilizes the Remind app system to inform students and staff of school delays or cancellations.
-Students are given instructions on downloading the Remind app at orientation, and are strongly encouraged to download the app and sign up for alerts and notifications.
+Students are given instructions on downloading the Remind app at orientation and are strongly encouraged to download the app and sign up for alerts and notifications.